kiarashdelavar/Tournament-Management-System-Lighthouse-/README.md

 ## Course Context

-In the Requirements Engineering course, we learned how to collect, write, and validate requirements for ICT systems.
+In the Requirements Engineering course, I learned how to collect, write, and validate requirements for ICT systems.
 The course focuses on preventing the common problem where developers start coding before fully understanding what the client wants.

 By using structured methods, we learned to: